Rashidi Yekini

 Rashidi Yekini (23 October 1963 – 4 May 2012) was a Nigerian professional footballer who played as a forward.
-Known by his Nigerian team mates and fans as "The Goals Father", he scored over 480 goals in over 670 games in his career.
+Yekini is widely regarded as one of the greatest Nigerian footballers of all time and one of the greatest players from the continent of Africa.
+Powerful, fast, and clinical in front of goal.
+His emotional World Cup celebration became one of the most iconic moments in Nigerian sports history.
+He was known by his Nigerian team mates and fans as "The Goals Father", he scored more than 480 goals in over 670 games in his career.

 Yekini scored 37 goals in international matches and represented Nigeria in seven football tournaments, including two World Cups, where he scored the country's first-ever goal in the competition.
 He was also named the African Footballer of the Year in 1993.
 He is the third all time highest goalscorer in Africa Cup of Nations history with 13 goals.

 Club career

 Yekini was born in Kaduna, of Yoruba origin.
 After starting his professional career in the Nigerian league, he moved to Ivory Coast to play for Africa Sports, and from there he went to Portugal and Vitória de Setúbal where he experienced his most memorable years, eventually becoming the Primeira Liga's top scorer in the 1993–94 season after scoring 21 goals; the previous campaign he had netted a career-best 34 in 32 games to help the Sadinos gain promotion from the second division, and those performances earned him the title of African Footballer of the Year once, the first ever for the nation.

 In the summer of 1994, Yekini signed for Greek club Olympiacos, but did not get along with teammates and left soon after.
 His career never really got back on track, not even upon a return to Setúbal which happened after another unassuming spell, in La Liga with Sporting de Gijón; he successively played with FC Zürich, CA Bizertin and Al Shabab, before rejoining Africa Sports.
 In 2003, aged 39, he returned to the Nigerian championship with Julius Berger.

 In April 2005, 41-year-old Yekini made a short comeback, moving alongside former national teammate Mobi Oparaku to Gateway United.